dojo/framework/docs/en/resources/supplemental.md

 # Resource Middleware

-The `resource` middleware is used to create "resource-aware" widgets, the middleware automatically decorates the widget with the required `resource` property and is used by the widget to interact with any resource passed.
-The `resources` middleware passed to the widget is a factory that returns back the complete API for working with resources.
-The simplest scenario is using the `resources` middleware to return data for a requested page.
-This is done using the `getOrRead` API that required the data options, `getOrRead(options())`, the `getOrRead` function is designed to be reactive, meaning if the data is not immediately available (i.e. the resource is asynchronous and not already been read for the provided options) then it will return `undefined` for each page requested, so that the widget can deal with the "loading" data scenario.
+The `resource` middleware is required to use resource templates and access resources, the middleware optionally automatically decorates the widget with the required `resource` property depending on whether an interface is passed to the `createResourceMiddleware` factory.
+The `resource` property is used by the widget to interact with any resource passed.
+The `resource` middleware passed to the widget is a factory that returns back the complete API for working with resources.
+The simplest scenario is using the `resource` middleware to return data for a requested page.
+This is done using the `getOrRead` API that requires the template and the resource options, `getOrRead(template, options())`, the `getOrRead` function is designed to be reactive, meaning if the data is not immediately available (i.e. the resource is asynchronous and not already been read for the provided options) then it will return `undefined` for each page requested, so that the widget can deal with the "loading" data scenario.

+The `resource` property consists of the `template` and an optional set of `options`, these are used to interact with the `template'`s resource store.
+As the `options` can be undefined, they needed to be defaulted with options created using the `createOptions` API.
+The `createOptions` function takes an identifer used to track the options across renders.
+This `id` can usually use the widgets `id` injected into the widget along with the properties, children and middleware.

 > MyResourceAwareWidget.tsx